Beaukenny/Strava-clone-project/README.md

 ![PhotoArray Component](/doc/images/Component-PhotoArray.png)

 The Map component will be used multiple times on a page, and across multiple pages, which in itself begged to be componentized.
-Notice only a couple of areas deviate on this component depending upon whether this component is being utilised on the Explor Routes page, or the Workouts Collection Page:
+Notice only a couple of areas deviate on this component depending upon whether this component is being utilised on the Explore Routes page, or the Workouts Collection Page:

 ![Map Component](/doc/images/Component-Map.png)